 After the collapse of Socialist Federal Republic of Yugoslavia in 1992, the Kosovan assembly wasted no time in setting about the creation of the Kosovan Olympic Committee.
-Following a violent history under the former Socialist Republic this was the ultimate act of defiance – after all what says "fresh start" better than setting up your own Olympic team.
+Following a violent history under the former Socialist Republic, this was the ultimate act of defiance.

-Sadly, tensions between the Serbs and Kosovans meant it would be 16 more years until the country began to have its independence recognised.
-Even then, in 2008, it would take another six years for the Olympic committee to recognise the body, and it will be yet another two before Kosovan athletes will be allowed to compete under their own national flag.
+Sadly, tensions between the Serbs and Kosovans meant it would be 16 more years until the country began to have its independence recognized.
+Even then, in 2008, it would take another six years for the Olympic committee to recognize the body, and it will be yet another year before Kosovan athletes will be allowed to compete under their own national flag.

 That long-awaited event will be the Olympic games held in Rio 2016, and Jane Stockdale has taken on the project of documenting the athletes as they prepare for Kosovo's first ever games.
-As she emphasises, the project is a work-in-progress, but the fruits of her labour so far give a colourful look behind the scenes of an event of national significance.
+As she emphasizes, the project is a work-in-progress, but the fruits of her labor so far give a colorful look behind the scenes of an event of national significance.

 I caught up with Jane to ask about her first impressions of the country and what she intends to do next.

-JS: A few years ago I went back to school to study International Relations part-time at Cambridge University, I found it a really eye-opening experience.
-Back in 2012 we were invited on a field trip to Kosovo to learn about the country.
-At the time the Olympics were coming up but Kosovo wasn't allowed to compete in London 2012 – many of their top athletes were forced to compete for Albania instead.
-Ever since then I've been following Kosovo's journey to the Olympic Games.
+Jane Stockdale: A few years ago I went back to school to study International Relations part-time at Cambridge University, I found it a really eye-opening experience.
+Back in 2012, we were invited on a field trip to Kosovo to learn about the country.
+At the time, the Olympics were coming up but Kosovo wasn't allowed to compete in London 2012—many of their top athletes were forced to compete for Albania instead.
+Ever since then, I've been following Kosovo's journey to the Olympic Games.
 I wanted to document this story because I know it's such a big deal for the country.